 It’s no secret that the digital age has wreaked havoc on our ability to focus.
 Smartphones, tablets and video games – not to mention the immediacy of the internet – have all sapped our attention spans dry.
 In fact, the average attention span is now a mere eight seconds.
 Eight seconds!
 That’s worse than a goldfish!

-Because children are bombarded by media, they are most susceptible to this attention span erosion.
+Since the media bombards children, they are especially susceptible to this attention span erosion.
 On top of that, diagnoses of attention deficit/hyperactivity disorder in children are at an all-time high.
 Kids today have an uphill battle just paying attention to teachers in a single class, much less during the course of an entire school day.

 Think of the long-term fallout from a child’s inability to focus.
 How will they be able to properly study for important tests like midterms, finals and the SATs?
 How will a poor attention span affect their ability to hold down a meaningful job?

 Martial arts instills the value of focus and mindfulness.
 As the Alliance Training Center noted, regularly practicing martial arts promotes a greater sense of mental clarity.
 With a little time and dedication, students can even snap themselves out of their mental fogs and dive back into the matter at hand, regardless of whether they’re in the dojo or in the classroom.

 Childhood self-esteem issues can follow kids into adulthood, adversely affecting various areas of their lives.
 Kids with low self-esteem may turn inward and avoid social interactions.
 This prevents them from developing the social behaviors that will be so critical to success in adolescence and adulthood.
 Without a firm belief in themselves and what they’re capable of, children will be more likely to give up when faced with adversity, preventing them from achieving their goals in life.

 If not properly addressed, temporary self-esteem issues can even lead to more harmful conditions like severe depression.